aws-samples/aws-serverless-workshops/MultiRegion/1_API/README.md

 ![Create Policy Editor](images/create-policy-2.png)

-Now repeat these exact same steps two more times in order to create the following two additional polices that will be needed during the workshop.
+Now repeat these exact same steps one more times in order to create the following additional policy that will be needed during the workshop.

 **Download policy**: [TicketPostPolicy](wild-rydes-dynamodb-post.json)